wtf-jik/storage-subnet/README.md

    - **Store Success Rate:** Not specifically defined for this tier
    - **Retrieval Success Rate:** Not specifically defined for this tier
    - **Challenge Success Rate:** Not specifically defined for this tier
+   - **Minimum Successes Required:** Not specifically defined for this tier
    - **Reward Factor:** 0.333 (33.3% rewards)

 #### Importance of Tier System: